 - In a large mixing bowl, combine flour, sugar, salt, cocoa powder, baking soda, and ginger, stirring to mix well.

-- Add melted and cooled coconut oil, vanilla, and lukewarm water.
+- Add melted and cooled coconut oil, vanilla, and warm coffee.
+(If using instant coffee, dissolve the coffee into the warm water first, making sure it’s fully dissolved.)
 Stir well to combine.

-- Add coffee and apple cider vinegar, stirring well to make sure there are no lumps in the batter.
+- Add apple cider vinegar, stirring well to make sure there are no big lumps in the batter.
+Small lumps are ok.
 The batter will foam up a bit as the baking soda reacts with the acid in the vinegar and the coffee.

 - Pour batter into cake pans and bake at 375 degrees for about 25 minutes or until a toothpick inserted in the center comes out clean.
 (If you use a 13 x 9 pan rather than two cake pans, the cake might take a bit longer to bake through.)

 What’s a good cake without a good icing, right?
 Well, this icing is rich and decadent and so delicious that I may or may not have eaten several spoonfuls of it while I was frosting my cake!

 If you want your cake to be completely dairy-free you can use coconut oil for the frosting.
 Otherwise, you can use either butter or ghee.

 - 3 1/2 cups organic powdered cane sugar *

 - 1/4 cup butter, ghee, or coconut oil (I decided to use ghee for my frosting this time, and it gave it a nice, slightly caramel flavor.)

 - 1/2 cup water (or coffee, like a reader suggested in the comments, if you want a mocha flavor in the icing.)